Adrian-Ball/adrian-ball.github.io/_posts/general/2018-06-02-introduction-to-tensor-flow-and-MNIST.md

 <h5> Tensorflow</h5>

 [Tensorflow](https://www.tensorflow.org/) is an open source software library, originally produced by Google, designed for high performance numerical calculations.
 This library is appealing as it makes running machine learning processes on the GPU a relatively straight forward process.
 This is particularly appealing when developing deep learning/neural network models, as a GPU is faster than a CPU and can handle large matrix operations (which form the core of a deep learning model).
-While there are several libraries that allow for this to happen, the popularity of the Tensorflow library in particular means that there is good community sup
+While there are several libraries that allow for this to happen, the popularity of the Tensorflow library in particular means that there is good community support.

 <h5> Docker</h5>